 The Library has established policies in the following areas in accordance with the Library mission and broader policies and regulations enforced on the University of Illinois at Urbana-Champaign campus:

-Persons who violate any of these policies, or any other policies of the University of Illinois at Urbana-Champaign, may lose their privileges to use the University Library, be subject to University-imposed discipline, and/or be subject to criminal prosecution or other legal action, as appropriate.
+Persons who violate any of these policies, or any other University policies, may lose their privileges to use the Library, be subject to University-imposed discipline, and/or be subject to criminal prosecution or other legal action, as appropriate.